AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications

 \section{Abstract}

-Recent advances in large language models, tool-using agents, and financial machine learning are transforming financial automation from isolated prediction tasks into integrated decision systems that can perceive information, reason over objectives, and generate or execute actions.
-As AI capabilities expand, financial institutions are beginning to deploy such systems across trading, portfolio management, risk monitoring, and decentralised finance.
-Yet the emerging literature remains fragmented across domain-specific language models, agent architectures, trading applications, and regulatory analyses, leaving the broader market implications of AI agents insufficiently understood.

-This paper develops an integrative framework for analysing \emph{agentic finance}: financial market environments in which autonomous or semi-autonomous AI systems participate in information processing, decision support, and execution workflows.
+Recent advances in large language models, tool-using agents, and financial machine learning are shifting financial automation from isolated prediction tasks to integrated decision systems that can perceive information, reason over objectives, and generate or execute actions.
+The paper develops an integrative framework for analysing agentic finance: financial market environments in which autonomous or semi-autonomous AI systems participate in information processing, decision support, monitoring, and execution workflows.
 The analysis proceeds in three steps.
 First, the paper proposes a four-layer architecture of financial AI agents covering data perception, reasoning engines, strategy generation, and execution with control.
-Second, it introduces the \emph{Agentic Financial Market Model} (AFMM), which links agent design parameters-such as autonomy depth, model heterogeneity, execution coupling, infrastructure concentration, and supervisory observability-to market-level outcomes including efficiency, liquidity resilience, volatility, and systemic risk.
-Third, the paper outlines and illustrates an empirical research agenda for evaluating agentic systems using publicly observable financial and textual data.

-The central argument is that the systemic implications of AI in finance depend less on model intelligence alone than on how agent architectures are distributed, coupled, and governed across financial institutions.
-In the near term, the most plausible equilibrium is likely to involve \emph{bounded autonomy}, where AI agents operate as supervised co-pilots, monitoring systems, and constrained execution modules embedded within human decision processes.
-Understanding how these systems reshape financial market dynamics therefore represents an important agenda for both financial research and regulatory policy.
+Second, it introduces the Agentic Financial Market Model (AFMM), a stylised agent-based representation linking agent design parameters such as autonomy depth, heterogeneity, execution coupling, infrastructure concentration, and supervisory observability to market-level outcomes including efficiency, liquidity resilience, volatility, and systemic risk.
+Third, it presents an illustrative empirical application based on event studies of AI-agent capability disclosures and heterogeneous market repricing.
+It argues that the systemic implications of AI in finance depend less on model intelligence alone than on how agent architectures are distributed, coupled, and governed across institutions.
+The empirical application is intentionally exploratory: it does not validate the full AFMM, but shows how one observable expectations channel can be studied using public data.
+In the near term, the most plausible equilibrium is bounded autonomy, in which AI agents operate as supervised co-pilots, monitoring systems, and constrained execution modules embedded within human decision processes.

 \textbf{Keywords:} AI agents; financial markets; agentic finance; large language models; market structure; systemic risk; financial regulation

 \textbf{JEL Classification:} G10; G20; G28; O33